basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 - right custom policy to access Kubernetes services
 - right custom policy to start a load balancer

+**Steps**
+- Go to IAM service (Identity and Access Management).
+- Select Users and click Add user.
+- Enter the username as 'TestUser_0x’.
+- Select Programmatic access to enable the generation of an Access key ID and Secret access key.
+- Proceed to permissions.

+**Assigning Policies**
+- Under the permissions section, assign both built-in and custom policies:
+a.
+Built-in Policies: Choose following relevant built-in policies:
+	- AmazonEC2FullAccess
+	- AmazonS3FullAccess

 ## Invoke example code

 To invoke this example code, you must have an AWS account.
 For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).